 Where to take foreign language classes in NYC

 Though Fluent City now has offshoots in Boston, D.C. and Philadelphia, it started as a conversational French workshop in a tiny Brooklyn apartment.
 This school promises to get you speaking another language faster than any other program, and thanks to its experience-based, conversational approach, it’s perfect for students who aren’t big fans of book learning.
-Whether you choose Hebrew, Portuguese or one of the other eight languages offered, you’ll have an intimate learning experience—all classes are capped at 10 people.
+Whether you choose Hebrew, Portuguese or one of the eight other languages offered, you’ll have an intimate learning experience—classes are capped at 10 people.

 You’ll learn more than just the conjugations of etre and avoir in the French classes at Coucou Brooklyn.
 This language center focuses on cultural education, so you’ll also learn about the Parisian bar scene and the 35-hour work week while working on your sentence structure.
 Keep the learning going after class by checking out a French film or magazine from Coucou’s extensive library.